 What did they do?

-HFNC oxygen was given at set flow rates, depending on the weight of the child, with the FiO2 titrated to achieve target oxygen saturations.
-Flows were not changed during the period of HFNC use, but FiO2 was weaned to the lowest possible whilst still achieving target oxygen saturations.
-When the FiO2 was able to be weaned to 0.21, the study protocol called for HFNC to be stopped.
+HFNC oxygen was given at set flow rates, depending on the child’s weight, with the FiO2 titrated to achieve target oxygen saturations.
+Flows did not change during HFNC use, but FiO2 was weaned to the lowest possible while still achieving target oxygen saturations.
+When the FiO2 could be weaned to 0.21, the study protocol called for HFNC to be stopped.
 This is similar to the protocol used in the initial PARIS Trial, the difference being that the previous protocol advised ceasing HFNC only after 4 hours at a FiO2 of 0.21.
 Patients who did not tolerate HFNC (as determined using a visual analogue scale recorded by caregivers and nursing staff) were changed to standard oxygen therapy.

 What were they comparing it with?

-Children randomised to the standard group received oxygen at 2L/min via nasal cannulae or up to 8L/min via Hudson masks, depending on their oxygen requirements.
+Depending on their oxygen requirements, children randomised to the standard group received oxygen at 2L/min via nasal cannulae or up to 8L/min via Hudson masks.
 Oxygen was weaned to the lowest possible flow rate to maintain target oxygen saturations.
-Treatment was escalated for children who could not meet target oxygen saturations within the standard group at the decision of the treating team.
+At the treating team’s decision, treatment was escalated for children who could not meet target oxygen saturations within the standard group.

 The team’s primary outcome was the length of stay, from time of randomisation to time of hospital discharge or death, and they had 9 secondary outcomes.
 These included the length of oxygen therapy after randomisation and the proportion of children who had a change in oxygen therapy during their hospital admission.

 Length of stay was assessed using Cox Proportional Hazards Modelling, which allows authors to take into account any effect on the results from patients being treated at different sites, having obstructive or non-obstructive airways disease at presentation, having wheeze or no wheeze, and being older or younger.
-Secondary outcomes were assessed using multiple tests, which can lead to false positives (if we perform multiple comparisons with a significance level of 0.05, then the outcome of one in twenty statistical tests will be incorrect).
-Authors have therefore stated that the secondary outcomes are exploratory only.
+Secondary outcomes were assessed using multiple tests, which can lead to false positives (if we perform multiple comparisons with a significance level of 0.05, then the result of one in twenty statistical tests will be incorrect).
+The authors have, therefore, stated that the secondary outcomes are exploratory only.

 What did they find?